-Similarly, due this mass the kinetic energy of wind at the outlet of the duct is, Hence, kinetic energy of wind changed, during flow of this quantity of air from inlet to outlet of the imaginary duct is, As we already said that, mass m of the air is passed through this imaginary duct in one second, hence the power extracted from the wind is same as the kinetic energy changed during flow of mass m of the air from inlet to outlet of the duct.
+Similarly, due to this mass the kinetic energy of wind at the outlet of the duct is, Hence, the kinetic energy of wind changed, during the flow of this quantity of air from the inlet to the outlet of the imaginary duct is, As we already said that, mass m of the air is passed through this imaginary duct in one second.
+Hence the power extracted from the wind is same as the kinetic energy changed during the flow of mass m of the air from the inlet to the outlet of the duct.

 Now, replacing m by ρVaA in equation (1), we get, Now, as the turbine is assumed to be placed at the middle of the duct, the wind velocity at turbine blades can be considered as average velocity of inlet and outlet velocities.
 To obtain maximum power from wind, we have to differentiate equation (3) in respect of V2 and equate it to zero.
 That is,